AntidoteDB/antidote_aql/README.md

 #### Default Values

-You can also define a default value for a record (not allowed in primary keys).
+You can also define a default value for a column (not allowed in primary keys).
-Default values are used when no value is specified for a record.
+Default values are used when no value is specified for a column.

 Syntax:
 ```SQL